Daddy was a jazz musician

 I remember watching him practice in front of a mirror.
 Why in front of the mirror?
 I had no idea.
 I always thought he was trying to make his cheeks stay flat.
 They puffed out like a puffer fish whenever he played the saxophone.

 When my sister and I were young, we took tap dancing lessons, and so when friends (usually other musicians) came to visit, daddy sat down at the piano and we did our little "singing/tap-dancing" sister act.
-We didn't always want to do it, but we were expected to, since we'd been born into a family of entertainers.
-My other was a singer and a writer.
+We didn't always want to do it, but we were expected to since we'd been born into a family of entertainers.
+My mother was a singer and a writer.

 This was the 1940s and it was very common for musicians to go around town and "sit in" for nothing with each other, especially late at night after their paying "gigs" (see definition below) were over.
 This was a way of socializing, communicating with each other and working off the stresses of their "money making" jobs.
 It was indeed a great era for jazz and for me, as well, as I got to be a part of the continued growth of a fascinating music genre.